Cambodia Itinerary: Thailand and Cambodia Overland (Part 1 of 2)

 • Ride Public Bus #551 to Victory Monument – 35baht; almost 1 hour travel time

-• Ride Metered Taxi to Silom Road (to meet my new blogger friends / Bangkok-based travel buddies, Kawajan and Bubbles) – the fare was 70baht, which I split with one other Thai passenger I met at the bus earlier.
+• Ride Metered Taxi to Silom Road (to meet my new blogger friends / Bangkok-based travel buddies, Kawajan, and Bubbles) – the fare was 70baht, which I split with one other Thai passenger I met on the bus earlier.
 You can go directly to Lumphini Park, which is located at one end of Silom Rd.

 • Quick breakfast at a side street noodle stall in front of Sri Maha Mariamman Temple (also called Maha Uma Devi temple or Wat Khaek/Kak), one of the oldest Hindu Temples in Bangkok – Ordered Noodles for 40 Baht.